sueszli/blog/systems research.md

 - https://stackoverflow.com/questions/4106930/what-does-it-mean-by-a-systems-language
 - https://www.reddit.com/r/golang/comments/73pe61/what_does_this_author_mean_by_golang_is_a_systems

+this confusion on social media is justified.

-there's a lot more to it than you might think. the term "systems" is ambiguous.
+there's a lot more to it than you might think. the term "systems" is ambiguous and the meaning always depends on which context it's used in.

 ## classification